Eliminating Teeth Stains Resistant to Bleaching

 Because of these limitations, we do not recommend using bleach on teeth stained with tetracycline.
 Even if minor improvements are possible, the results are often short-lived and can quickly revert.

-These treatments can conceal dark discoloration and provide a brighter, more uniform appearance to your teeth without stain bands.
-You can achieve a bright, white smile with no prep (Lumineers) or porcelain veneers.
+No-prep and traditional(porcelain) veneer treatments can conceal dark discoloration and provide a brighter, more uniform appearance to your teeth without stain bands.

 Options for Improving Teeth Discoloration

-Traditional veneers or crowns with some tooth reduction may be necessary for a more natural, translucent look.
-The dark color of the tetracycline stain tends to get darker as it penetrates deeper into the tooth, so a thicker porcelain layer is required to block the color and create a translucent effect.
+In contrast, traditional veneers or crowns with some tooth reduction may be necessary to achieve a more natural, translucent look.
+Since the dark color of the tetracycline stain tends to get darker as it penetrates deeper into the tooth, a thicker porcelain layer is required to block the color and create a translucent effect.

 Related articles